 How much does it cost to go solar?

 The cost of doing nothing – not going solar – will be about $30,000-$35,000 over the next 25 year, which is what an average homeowner will pay the utility over that time, particularly with rising electricity costs.
 The electric bill provides no financial investment in your home.
-However, solar provides a sound financial investment into your home. the average solar system (5kW-7kW) in the Duquesne Light territory will cost about $14,000 (after the 30% federal tax credit) and will save a homeowner about $15,000 over the next 25 years after paying off the system.
+However, solar provides a sound financial investment into your home.
+An average home solar system is about 7 kilowatts (kW) and would cost on average between $2,500-$3,500 per kW or about $17,500-$24,500 before tax credits and without energy storage, but it varies depending upon the steepness and composition of your roof and how much energy you use.
+After the 30% tax credit, the cost of the solar will be about $12,250 – $17,150.
+The system will save a homeowner about $15,000 – $20,000 over the next 25 years after paying off the system.
 Even with a loan, a solar owner is still predicted to save money over the life of the system.
 A monthly loan payment is often equivalent or less than the monthly electric bill.
 Your savings depend on the size of the system you choose, your annual electrical usage, electricity rates, and any financing option that you choose from your installer.
 The solar installer will be able to tell you how much electricity your new system is expected to produce on an annual basis and then compare that number to how much electricity your household uses to get an idea of how much you could save.
 Additionally, a homeowner’s savings are affected by the financing package chosen.
 Installers can also help you determine how much money you could save since electricity prices from the utility are expected to rise over time, whereas the price of solar remains the same over time.

 How will solar affect my home’s or business’s value?